Financial-Times/n-myft-dropdown/README.md

 npm link
 ```

-If you would like to see your changes in a local app, run `npm link n-myft-dropdown` in the consuming app, and ensure that the code described in "How to use in a consuming app" is present.
+If you would like to see your changes in a local app, run `npm link @financial-times/n-myft-dropdown` in the consuming app, and ensure that the code described in "How to use in a consuming app" is present.

 To run the demo page:
 ```